 The product reflects an attractive and beautiful identity.

 An excellent designer can work on any type of product or service due to the understanding of the philosophy of design-thinking that is part of every great design.
-However, these past six years, I have been mainly working on digital product and services for tech startups companies.
+However, these past 8 years, I have been mainly working on digital product and services for technology companies.

 Depending on the stage of your company, the people you are designing for, and your singular culture, the role of a product designer can vary a lot.

-I bring out below three main startup stages with their specificities and how a designer can help :
+I bring out below three main technology companies stages with their specificities and how a Product Designer can help :

 If you are still not convinced to invest into design, below you can read further analysis :